We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Katana

-It stands out for its balanced design in length, weight, and versatility.
+It stands out for its balance in length, weight, and versatility.
 The katana is shorter than the nodachi and tachi but longer than the wakizashi and tanto.

 Wakizashi